Resources for Support Coordinators

 As a support coordinator (or CoS – coordinator of supports), you play a central role in facilitating great outcomes for people with disability.

-You might also see first-hand the impact that unsuitable housing can have on a person’s wellbeing – as well as on the delivery of effective supports to that person.
+You might also see first-hand the impact that unsuitable housing can have on a person’s wellbeing and on the delivery of effective supports to that person.

 Below is some information and resources to help.